Willson Contreras Player Props: Cardinals vs. Mets

 Willson Contreras At The Plate

-- Contreras has 12 doubles, seven home runs and 27 walks while batting .198.
+- Contreras is batting .204 with 12 doubles, eight home runs and 27 walks.

-- Contreras has reached base via a hit in 31 games this year (of 62 played), and had multiple hits in 13 of those games.

-- Contreras has picked up an RBI in 29.0% of his games this year, with two or more RBI in 6.5% of his games.
-He has also driven in three or more runs in two contests.
+- In 19 games this season (30.2%), Contreras has picked up an RBI, and in four of those games (6.3%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.